mementomoryn/rmm/wiki/FAQ.md

 ## Why there are no releases unlike on the [j-hc repo](https://github.com/j-hc/revanced-magisk-module)?

+It's kind of useless to continuously run the CI workflow when nobody will use the release APKs anyway.
+So unless there is other reasons, it'll probably stay that way.

-This is only supposed to be a template repository, to use this you need to create your own repository with the [template maker](https://github.com/new?template_name=rmm&template_owner=mementomoryn).
+Also this is only supposed to be a template repository, to use this you can create your own repository with the [template maker](https://github.com/new?template_name=rmm&template_owner=mementomoryn).

-In case you have granted the access, you can also generate the template from these repositories:
+In case you have granted the access, you can also generate the template from these private repositories:

 ## ReVanced surely discouraged pre-patched APKs, so what makes this one safe?

 This repository is just a collection of _shell scripts_ to grab original APKs from **APKMirror**, **Uptodown**, and **Internet Archive**, then patch the grabbed APKs with **Patches**, **Integrations**, and **CLI** of your choice using **GitHub Workflow Actions**.

-If you are still not convinced, feel free to use the official way [here](https://revanced.app/).
+If you're still not fully convinced, feel free to use the official way [here](https://revanced.app/).

+## How to make feature requests or contributes to the repository?

+I don't accept feature requests and code contributions, because after all this is just a personal fork and i'm only working on it when i've the time.

+If you wanted to, you can simply do it [upstream](https://github.com/j-hc/revanced-magisk-module).